jrauber/sbroker-to-parquet/README.md

 - DKB.csv ("Tranfer in" of the share values which were moved from SBroker to DKB)

 The process is build upon spring batch and served me well during the the data migration.

+Disclaimer: This is a quick and *very* dirty implementation, don't expect much.